'Mismanagement and bureaucracy' made bushfires worse: LNP

 "Ineffective bushfire management in our national parks and a dramatic drop in the number of burns by Queensland Fire and Emergency Services are key concerns."

-A Queensland Government spokesperson said there was a wide-ranging independent review is already underway through the Inspector-General Emergency Management (IGEM).
+A Queensland Government spokesperson said a wide-ranging independent review is already underway through the Inspector-General Emergency Management (IGEM).

 "IGEM was established by the Newman government and Deb Frecklington and Tim Mander both voted for the bill at the time," the spokesperson said.